padro89/snakemake-workflow-cnag/README.md

 - I cloned my empty github repository to a local folder.
 - I created the project's first branch, setup, with `git branch setup` where I'm trying to implement everything I'm doing.
 - To swap between branches, I used `git checkout <branch>` altough I think I could just `git push --set-upstream origin <branch>`.
-- Each time I finish working, I `git add .` (or at least whatever I want to upload) and then `git commit -m "Description"` to commit the branch.
+- Each time I finish working, I `git add .` (or at least whatever I want to upload) and then `git commit -m "Description"` to commit the changes.
 Before comitting, I can check which files will be updated by `git status`.
+Finally, I `git push` to commit the changes to the repository.
 - Each time I resume working in my PC, I `git pull` and all the folders in my PC are automatically updated from the repository.
 - Eventually, when setup is finished, I may need to merge it to master.
 - Then, I'll just create another branch for anything I'm trying to do, develop it, test it and merge it.